Singlie

 function

-The reducer function takes two arguments: accumulator & current value.
+The reducer function takes two arguments: accumulator and current value.
 The reducer function’s returned value is assigned to the accumulator, whose value is remembered across each iteration throughout the list and ultimately becomes the final, single resulting value.

 list.append(20, 50, 35, 41, 5, 67);